peter-lyons-kehl/no_std_libs/README.md

    Also, embedded devices often have no/restricted connectivity, and no other software running, so `nightly` may be secure enough.
-Plus, any upgrades replace the whole application, so even if `nightly` API changes, nothing outside of your embedded application changes on because of it (the updated Rust's API).
+Plus, any upgrades replace the whole application, so even if `nightly` API changes, nothing outside of your embedded application changes (if the only change was in the Rust `core` or ABI).
 You you can go ahead and apply such changes bravely.

    If you need `beta` or `nightly`, specify it per-project in [`rust-toolchain.toml`](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file).